The Finnies 2026 Winner badge

 1. Keep Good Records: Maintain detailed records of all your crypto transactions, including dates, amounts, and the AUD value at the time of each transaction.

-2. Use Crypto Tax Software: Tools like Crypto Tax Calculator can automatically track your transactions and calculate your tax obligations, saving you hours of manual work.
+2. Use Crypto Tax Software: Tools like Summ can automatically track your transactions and calculate your tax obligations, saving you hours of manual work.

 3. Regularly Sync Your Accounts and Reconcile: Don't wait until the end of the financial year.
 Regularly update your records to avoid a last-minute scramble.